LoniFinau/Grass-Growth/README.md

 # Grass-Growth
-A project conducting experiments in to how fast grass grows.
+A project conducting experiments into how fast grass grows.